News & Insights

 What should I do if I am asked to take a mugshot?

 If you are asked to take a mugshot, it is important to remain calm and communicate with law enforcement or your lawyer.
 They can explain the potential consequences of refusing the mugshot and advise on the best course of action for your specific situation.
-It is also important to assert your rights and refrain from answering any questions without a lawyer present.
+It is also important to assert your rights and refrain from answering questions without a lawyer present.

 Recent Articles

-March 12, 2024
+November 12, 2024

 Request Free Mugshot Removal Analysis